phetsims/aqua/doc/continuous-testing-management.md

 testing.
 This will be shown in error reports, and can help track what computer/os/browser were used for specific failures.

 It can take a `server` query parameter, which determines where API requests should be made.
-This isn't needed for bayes' testing.
+This isn't needed for sparky' testing.

-# Chrome processes (bayes testing loop)
+# Chrome processes (sparky testing loop)

 Since we don't have actual devices set up and running tests, we have a semi-sufficient solution of running headless Chrome processes server-side.
 I'll typically run 9 processes or so (running too much more actually taxes things too